 Even though it uses natural ingredients, this spray is effective in quickly killing both fleas and their eggs.

-6. SENTRY HOME Flea and Tick Yard and Premise Spray – good for small yards
+11. SENTRY HOME Yard and Premise Spray

 Not only does this product kill adult fleas, but larvae and eggs too.
 This means you stop the problem at its source.